ICLRandD/Blackstone/README.md

 ```
 #### Visualising entities

-[spaCy](https://spacy.io/)ships with an excellent set of visualisers, including a visualiser for NER predicts.
-Blackstone comes with a custom colour palette that can be used to make it easier to distiguish entities on the source text.
+[spaCy](https://spacy.io/) ships with an excellent set of visualisers, including a visualiser for NER predicts.
+Blackstone comes with a custom colour palette that can be used to make it easier to distiguish entities on the source text when using displacy.

 ```python
 """